ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 In the real world, these administrators with restricted privileges (restricted admins) will typically be imaging facility managers, image analysts, or anybody who needs to organize users and data of others in OMERO.
+Even a restricted administrator is still a powerful user so each must be a highly trusted individual.

 Full administrators in OMERO can create new administrators with restricted privileges using the OMERO.web interface, see the